CPD Activity Accreditation Standards for the

-This section describes the processes and requirements for members of the SPC and speakers
+This section describes the processes and requirements for members of the SPC and speakers to

-to develop content that is responsive to the needs of the intended target audience.
+develop content that is responsive to the needs of the intended target audience.

 - 1 The SPC must have mechanisms in place to support the development of content and/or

-materials that address the identified educational needs of the intended target
+materials that address the identified educational needs of the intended target audience.

-on the content and/or materials of an accredited CPD activity.
+and/or materials of an accredited CPD activity.

-- 2 A process must be in place to ensure that those responsible for developing or
+- 2 A process must be in place to ensure that those responsible for developing or delivering

-delivering content are informed about:
+content are informed about: